 Basically, they judge the diamond on how well it has been cut down from its raw form into a jewel, how flawless and clear it is, and its size.
 The inclusions and flaws that we mentioned come into play during the grading process since they can affect some of the 4 c’s, such as the diamond’s clarity.

 As you might guess, the less visible the inclusions and flaws, the better the diamond.
 And often that means an increase in price.
-However, a diamond expert at Clean Origin can help you decide exactly what diamond grade is best for your engagement ring and offer tips on ways to save money based on different grades.
+However, a diamond expert at Clean Origin can help you decide exactly what diamond grade is best for your engagement ring and offer tips on ways to save money based on the different diamond grades.

 But don’t forget!
-Lab-grown diamonds are already 20-30% less expensive than mined diamonds.
-That means, you have a lot more wiggle room with the 4 c’s and can get a much better diamond, with fewer flaws and inclusions, for the same amount you would for a lower graded mined diamond.
-For example, an excellent cut, 1ct round diamond from Clean Origin with G color and VS2 clarity will cost you less than a 1ct round diamond with H color, SI1 clarity and ideal cut from an online mined diamond retailer!
+Lab-grown diamonds are already 20-40% less expensive than mined diamonds.
+That means, you have a lot more wiggle room with the 4 c’s and can get a much better diamond, with fewer flaws and inclusions, for the same amount you would for a lower quality mined diamond.
+For example, an excellent cut, 1ct round diamond from Clean Origin with G color and VS2 clarity will cost you less than a 1ct round diamond with H color, SI1 clarity, and ideal cut from an online mined diamond retailer!

 Every diamond is different, just like every love is different.
 Finding a diamond ring can seem daunting, but our team of diamond experts is here to help our customers every step of the way.
 Find out if a flawless lab-created diamond is right for you!